 Try not to be too hard on yourself if things don’t go as planned.
 There will be days where things are more challenging than normal.
 ADHD can mean that overwhelm and frustration can be more apparent, so it is important to be aware of how you are feeling.
 Make sure you check in with others regularly and look after yourself, to avoid burnout.

-If you would like some further guidance and support please contact us at the ADHD Centre on 0800 061 4276 or via email@example.com.
+If you would like some further guidance and support please contact us at the ADHD Centre on 0800 061 4276 or via email@example.com for an in-depth ADHD assessment to improve your understanding of the disorder and to know what treatment method is fit for you or them.

 You can visit our website for further information and resources.